kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Player-Playlist-API.md

 This section provides common best practices for customizing and configuring your playlist Player.

-### Size Relationship of the Player and its Playlist UI
+### Size Relationship of the Web Video Player and its Playlist UI

 When adding a playlist to your Player, the playlist UI will take screen space from the dimensions of your Player.
 As such, you should set your Player dimensions accordingly to accommodate for the added playlist UI dimensions.